localstack/docs/content/en/user-guide/ci/ci-keys/index.md

 description: A CI key is used to access LocalStack in CI or other machine environments.
 ---

 LocalStack requires a **CI Key** for use in Continuous Integration (CI) or similar machine environments.
-Each instance start in a CI or comparable environment uses one CI token.
+Each instance startup in a CI or comparable environment consumes one CI token.

 CI Keys are administered on the [CI Keys page](https://app.localstack.cloud/workspace/ci-keys) of the LocalStack Web Application.
 These keys are linked to specific CI pipelines or projects, rather than individual developers.